 Advantages Of Global Warming – Is There An Upside To Climate Change?

-We are all well aware of the danger and potentially devastating effects of Global Warming and Climate Change.
+Most of us are well aware of the dangerous and potentially devastating effects of Global Warming and Climate Change.
 But does Global Warming have any significant advantages at all?

 You can tell the meteorological and environmental effects attributed to global warming off the top of your head; Heat waves, flooding, polar vortexes, sea-level rise, droughts, and an increase in violent storms are just events that springs to mind.

 With this flood of devastating events and predictions of a doomed future we are bombarded with on a daily basis, can there be any positive influences or advantages to global warming?

 What Is Global Warming?

 To describe what precisely Global Warming is and how it works will take so long to explain that it may merit a very long separate article or fill up the pages of a novel-sized book.
 But before we can talk about its numerous effects, it needs to be defined in some way:

 Global Warming is the accelerated and sustained rise of global temperature averages over the long term as a result of human intervention.
 It results from activities such as the burning of fossil fuels and emissions from transport and industries, leading to the creation of greenhouse gases.

 Needless to say, this is a broad and cryptic description of what is essentially a very complex phenomenon, with the numerous processes at work within it on a local and global scale.

 I already touched on many aspects of global warming in other articles on this website, which you will be familiar with if you are a regular reader of posts published on this platform.